alexcapstick/autoelicit/README.md

 </p>

-These prior parameter values can be studied as risk factors for the target variable, and can be used to inform the design of a predictive model.
-[In our experiments](https://github.com/alexcapstick/llm-elicited-priors) we use `pymc` with these priors, but other methods could be used.
+These prior parameter values can be studied as risk factors for the target variable, and can be used to inform the design of a predictive model. <a href="https://github.com/alexcapstick/llm-elicited-priors" target="_blank">In our experiments</a> we use `pymc` with these priors, but other methods could be used.

 For example, the prior above suggests that the feature `Mean Area` is a strong positive risk factor for the target variable `Malignant`, whilst the feature `Mean Smoothness` is a negative risk factor.